 Without you having granted legal authority, your spouse or family would have no automatic right to make decisions on your behalf in the event of you suddenly losing capacity.
-Therefore no matter what age you are, it is sensible to consider granting a Power of Attorney.
-Below is an overview of the process of granting a Power of Attorney which could continue into the future and solve these problems.
+Therefore no matter what age you are, it is sensible to consider granting a Power of Attorney. .
 Below is an overview of the process of granting a Power of Attorney which will give you an introduction to the function of a Power of Attorney and effect of granting such a document.

 A Power of Attorney is a recognised written legal document which gives someone else authority to make decisions and act on your behalf.
 It differs from a Will in that it takes effect when you lose capacity ot act on your own behalf.
 A person who grants a Power of Attorney is known as the ‘granter’ and the person you appoint to act for you is known as the ‘attorney.’
 You have the authority to choose which powers your Attorney should have.
 The Adults with Incapacity (Scotland) Act 2000 governs how a Power of Attorney should be created and outlines the requirements to be met before a Power of Attorney can be registered with the Office of the Public Guardian and become enforceable.
 This safeguards the rights of the granter and responsibilities of the attorney.
 The Scottish Government provides Codes of Practice for Continuing and Welfare Powers of Attorney.
 These Guides set out the functions and responsibilities of Attorneys and the implications for the granter of the Power of Attorney.
 Once a Power of Attorney is signed, the Certificate is sent to the Office of the Public Guardian together with a consent form signed by your Attorney, indicating that they are prepared to act for you.
 Once a Power of Attorney is registered this will be returned by the Office of the Public Guardian and you will be sent an authentic copy for your retention.